scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The RPC messages are transported via {{Connect}}'s RPC protocol that carries messages over HTTP/3 (see {{RFC9114}})), which in turn uses QUIC/UDP ({{RFC9000}}) as a transport layer.
 Connect is backwardly compatible with {{gRPC}} which is supported but deprecated.

 In case of failure, RPC calls return an error as specified by the RPC framework.
-That is, a non-zero status code and an explanatory string.

-{{app-b}} provides details about the establishment of the underlying QUIC connections through the data plane.
+That is, a non-zero status code and an explanatory string. {{service-discovery}} provides details about the establishment of the underlying QUIC connections.

 # Path Exploration or Beaconing {#beaconing}